googlecode-mirror/wp-group-restriction/trunk/README.txt

 ---=[ 1 - General Information ]=------------------------------------------------

-Version: 1.0 RC1
+Version: 1.0
-Date: 25/01/2006
+Date: 19/03/2006
 Author: Tiago Pocinho, Siemens Networks, S.A.

-This plugin is still under development.

-Currently it supports filtering pages by groups, assigning users and pages to groups.
+This plugin supports filtering pages by groups, and assigning users and pages to groups.

 Support for other plugins is also available.